tanakimees/tanakimees/README.md

 /*

   Hobbies: Driving around with vehicles such as ATV's or cars.
 Programming and designing websites, games and desktop applications.
-Weed.

   Languages: Estonian, English.
 (Little bit of Russian aswell but it's not good.
 I can read and write and speak minimally).